alphagov/verify-service-provider/README.md

 to the Relying party to render the form for the user.
 See Passport-Verify for support on doing this with node.js. https://github.com/alphagov/verify-service-provider/tree/master/prototypes/prototype-0/stub-rp/passport-verify

-When The authentication flow begins, Verify Service Provider is used to create a SAML AuthnRequest.
+__When The authentication flow begins__, Verify Service Provider is used to create a SAML AuthnRequest.

 ![Request flow diagram](https://github.com/alphagov/verify-service-provider/blob/master/prototypes/prototype-0/docs/diagrams/request_flow.png)